kharrigian/ehr-stigma/README.md

 Code, models, and data are released under the *PhysioNet Credentialed Health Data License* (Version 1.5.0).
 You may only use these resources for non-commercial, scientific research purposes.

+## Contributors

+This toolkit would not have been possible to create without the help of the contributors below.
+If you are interested in extending the functionality of the toolkit and would like to contribute, please reach out!

+* Ayah Zirikly
+* Brant Chee
+* Yahan Li
+* Alya Ahmad
+* Anne R. Links
+* Somnath Saha
+* Mary Catherine Beach
+* Mark Dredze